claragenovese/Netflix-Clone/README.md

-This project is an enhancement of netflix-clone, and is created as a solution to two core problems:
+This project is an enhancement of netflix-clone, and it was created as a solution of two core problems:

   1. The initial page load time was excessively long.